sproutfund/field-guide/community-building/campaigns/index.md

 While all community building campaigns are unique, successful campaigns have some key similarities: a well-defined audience, a focused goal, a clear message, and specific ways for people to get involved during a set period of time.

 When you start to develop a community building campaign, we encourage you to think through each of these <a href="http://fieldguide.sproutfund.org/community-building/campaigns/#key-considerations">**key considerations**</a> to guide your planning process.
-Then, you can use a suite of <a href="http://fieldguide.sproutfund.org/community-building/campaigns/#campaign-planning-tools">**campaign planning tools**</a> we created to help you further develop your thinking.
+Then, you can use a suite of <a href="http://fieldguide.sproutfund.org/community-building/campaigns/#planning-tools">**planning tools**</a> we created to help you further develop your thinking.

 ## Key Considerations